-[11-1-10] Detailed specifications for constructing physical barcodes are provided in the resource documents, available on RIBBS at http://ribbs.usps.gov/.
+Detailed physical specifications for barcodes are provided in the resource documents and Publication 199, available on RIBBS at http://ribbs.usps.gov/.
 Physical barcode requirements are as follows:

 - a.
 Barcode Symbology: generally follows GS1-128 symbology. - b.
 X-Dimension: defines the width of the narrowest bar or space element within the barcode and must be between 0.013 inch and 0.021 inch.
 X-Dimension must remain constant through the barcode. - c.
 Barcode Length: the overall length is a function of the number of characters encoded and the X-Dimension used. - d.
-Barcode Height: unless otherwise specified by standards, the minimum height must be at least 0.75 inch. - e.
+Barcode Height: unless allowed by exception, the minimum height must be at least 0.75 inch. - e.
 Minimum Horizontal Barcode Quiet/Clear Zone: must measure at least ten (10) times the X-Dimension to the left and right of the barcode.
 A clear zone of at least 0.25 inch is recommended. - f.
 Minimum Vertical Barcode Quiet/Clear Zone: a clear zone of at least 0.125 inch must be maintained directly above and below the barcode. - g.
-Human-Readable Representation of Barcode Data and Service Banner: text must be printed in accordance with Exhibit 5.1.4 and as follows: - 1.
-Human-readable text cannot extend beyond the length of the identification bars. - Service Banner text shown in Exhibit 5.1.4 is an example.
-See Publication 91 (addendum appendix H) at http://ribbs.usps.gov/ for additional service banner text options applicable to the requested service. - h.
+Human-Readable Representation of Barcode Data and Service Banner: text must be printed in accordance with Exhibit 5.1.4 and as follows: - Human-readable text cannot extend beyond the length of the identification bars. - Service Banners must include the human-readable text "USPS SIGNATURE TRACKING #" (or "USPS SIGNATURE TRACKING NUMBER") for mailpieces requiring a signature at delivery and "USPS TRACKING #" (or "USPS TRACKING NUMBER") for all other mailpieces.
+Service Banner text shown in Exhibit 5.1.4 is an example.
+See Publication 199 for additional information. - h.
 Identification Bars: are horizontal black lines that extend at least the total combined width of the barcode and the minimum horizontal clearance to the left and right of the barcode, and may extend beyond this measurement to the width of the label are printed in accordance with Exhibit 5.1.4 - ZIP Identifier for Concatenated Barcodes: barcodes containing a postal routing code must include a "ZIP" marking above the barcode as shown in Exhibit 5.1.4